Ideal cotorsion theories in triangulated categories: Precovering and preenveloping ideals

-Dually, if we consider the phantom $\CA$-ideal we obtain the weak proper class $\frakE_\CI$ of all triangles $B\to C\to A\to A[1]$ from $\mathfrak{D}_\CA$ with the property that all homomorphisms from $\CI$ are projective with respect to these triangles. \end{example}
+Dually, if we consider the phantom $\CA$-ideal we obtain the almost exact structure $\frakE_\CI$ of all triangles $C\to B\to A\to C[1]$ from $\mathfrak{D}_\CA$ with the property that all homomorphisms from $\CI$ are projective with respect to these triangles. \end{example}